marcushellberg/h3llberg-com/content/blog/blog/2019/05/henry-coe-pacheco-falls-loop/index.md

 I had come out to enjoy nature, and spending the night in the backyard of a creepy old camp wasn't really what I wanted to do.
 The campsite was also down in a dark valley that would get very damp and buggy once the sun went down.

 I still had plenty of daylight, so I had a cup of coffee and made a new plan.
 I checked my map once again and saw that there were several potential looking campsites along the Wagon Road.
-I decided to load up on enough water to dry camp and headed out once again.
+I loeaded up on enough water to dry camp and headed out once again.

 <figure>
   <img src="pacheco-camp-spring.jpg" alt="The spring at Pacheco Camp.">